John F. Fontron: Military service

 During World War II he enlisted as a private to serve in the 301st Ordnance Company in March 1942, then was commissioned into the department of the judge advocate general in the following December.
 He served overseas in India, Australia and New Guinea.
 After serving four years, a he was discharged at the rank of major.

 Later career

 Not long after he returned from his war service, he was elected to serve as the Reno County attorney from 1947 till 1951, then was appointed the District Judge for Reno from 1953 until being called to the Supreme Court.

-Fontron was appointed on March 3, 1964, to the Supreme Court by Governor John Anderson to succeed Schuyler W. Jackson who had resigned due to health reasons.
+Fontron was appointed on March 3, 1964, to the Supreme Court by Governor John Anderson to succeed Schuyler W. Jackson who had resigned for health reasons.
 He was elected as a Republican while Anderson had been a Democrat.
 He was the first member to be selected under the new non-partisan selection method introduced in 1958.
 He was then elected to continue in the No.1 position the court in November 1966.